Yue-Kong Pao: Retirement and other activities

 In 1986, Pao retired from day-to-day management of the group handing over the shipping business to his son-in-law Helmut Sohmen and the Wheelock / Wharf interests to Peter Woo, another son-in-law.
 By 1989 he announced that he had given up his interests in the Trusts that held the Pao family assets (the shipping interests going to the Sohmen family and the Wheelock / Wharf interests going to the Woo family) and gave up his title as Honorary Chairman of World International.
 He had already retired from his directorship of the Hongkong and Shanghai Banking Corporation in 1983 when he hit the mandatory retirement age of 65 but continued to lead a very active life taking in advisory roles (formal and informal) and philanthropic activities.
 Over the years, Pao was on a number of corporate advisory committees including Chase Manhattan Bank, Industrial Bank of Japan, AT&T, United Technologies Corporation and Caterpillar Inc.

 Pao was active in philanthropic works and was particularly interested in educational projects.
 Among notable gifts were US$20m to found Ningbo University, a £14m contribution to the Sino-British Friendship Scholarship scheme to enable Chinese students to attend British Universities and a US$10m gift to build a library at Shanghai Jiao Tong University.

-Personal
+Personal life, death, and legacy

 Pao had 4 daughters.
 On 23 September 1991, Pao died in Hong Kong at age 72.
 His son-in-law Peter Woo became the patriarch of Pao's business empire.

-Legacy

-The YK Pao School in Shanghai was founded in memory of Sir Yue-Kong Pao.
-Yue-Kong Pao Hall at Purdue University and the Pao Yue-Kong library at the Hong Kong Polytechnic University were also named in his honour.
-There is also a Sir Yue-Kong Pao Hall in Chinese International School as well as Pao Yue Kong Swimming Pool in Wong Chuk Hang in Hong Kong.
+YK Pao School in Shanghai and YK Pao School Hong Kong, both under the YK Pao Education Foundation, were founded in memory of Pao.
+Yue-Kong Pao Hall at Purdue University, Pao Yue-kong Library at the Hong Kong Polytechnic University, Sir Yue-Kong Pao Hall at Chinese International School, and Pao Yue Kong Swimming Pool in Wong Chuk Hang, Hong Kong, were named in his honour.